iamkroot/trakt-scrobbler/README.md

 1. Stop the app using `trakts stop`
 2. Run `pipx upgrade trakt-scrobbler`
+3. Start the app again using `trakts start`

 #### Where is the log file/other data stored?